chilipadiboy/first-report/team_assignment.md

 - Coming up with the specifications and the design of the database
 - Implementation of database with MySQL
 - Generate and populate the database with large set of plausible data
-- Design API required for secure and authentic update of the databse with the external data by external parties
+- Design API required for secure and authentic update of the database with the external data by external parties

 ## 4. Project Timeline